JohnCiubuc/QDiscord/readme.md

 # Updated QDiscord 2020
-QDiscord is a fantastic wrapper for the Discord api written in C++, but it is lacking in some functionality and the project has been orphaned.
-This repository is the most up-to-date version of this api (that I know of as of June 2020), with additional functionality added.
+QDiscord is a fantastic wrapper for the Discord API written in C++, but it is lacking in some functionality and the project has been orphaned.
+This repository is the most up-to-date version of this API (that I know of as of June 2020), with additional functionality added.

 # Sample Bot